AureaFUNSoft/FelineIssueTracker/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+To add screenshot move your cursor to the next line and drag the screenshot there.

 **Smartphone Spec (please complete the following information):**
  - Device: [e.g. iPhone6] or add URL to gsmarena page or other site that have your phone spec